microsoft/live-share/docs/use/vscode.md

 Once Live Share completes the installation process on Linux, you will be prompted to run a command in a Terminal that has been automatically copied to the clipboard to enable joining via the browser.

 > **Note:** If you do not see this notification you may be missing libraries that Live Share requires.
-Verify tou have installed the needed [Linux prerequisites](#install-linux-prerequisites).
+Verify you have installed the needed [Linux prerequisites](#install-linux-prerequisites).

 The command will look like this (where VERSION is replaced by the Live Share extension version):